 Note that it is expected that this DTR feature will cause additional loss on the bottom MOSFET, due to its body diode conduction.
 The bottom MOSFET temperature may be higher with a load of frequent and large load steps.
 This is an important design consideration.
-Experiments on the demo board shows a 20°C increase when a continuous 100% to 50% load step pulse train with 50% duty cycle and 100kHz frequency is applied to the output.
+An experiment shows a 20°C increase when a continuous 100% to 50% load step pulse train with 50% duty cycle and 100kHz frequency is applied to the output.